bennyfactor/blue-eyes/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/thebrianemory/blue-eyes This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bennyfactor/blue-eyes .Feel free to contribute, but please consider that any contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+In summary, be excellent to each other, and party on dudes.

 ## License

     Copyright (c) 2016 Brian Emory
+    Copyright (c) 2024 Ben Lamb

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the